Lo Man-kam

-Sir Man-kam Lo, CBE (21 July 1893 – 7 March 1959) was an Eurasian lawyer in Hong Kong and unofficial member of the Executive Council and the Legislative Council of Hong Kong.
+Sir Man-kam Lo, CBE (羅文錦; 21 July 1893 – 7 March 1959) was an Eurasian lawyer in Hong Kong and unofficial member of the Executive Council and the Legislative Council of Hong Kong.

 Early life and education

 Man-kam Lo was born into a prominent Eurasian family in July 1893.
 His father was Lo Cheung-shiu, a compradore of Jardine, Matheson & Co.
 At the age of 13, he left Hong Kong to study law in England in 1906.
 He graduated with First Class Honours in the Law Society Examinations in London and returned to Hong Kong in 1915.
 He began practicing law and later became the senior partner of the law firm Lo & Lo.

 In 1918, he married Victoria Hotung, the eldest daughter of Robert Ho Tung, a prominent Hong Kong businessman and close friend of his father's.

 Family

 Man-kam Lo was the eldest child of Lo Cheung-shiu and Shi Sheung-hing.
 He had three brothers (Man-wai, Man-ho and Man-hin) and five sisters.
 Man-wai Lo also became a lawyer and partner in Lo and Lo, and served on the Legislative and Executive Councils.

 Man-kam Lo and Victoria had six children: Gwendolyn, Wilbur, Phoebe, Vera, Rita and Lo Tak-shing.

 Lo Tak Sing followed in his father's footsteps, becoming a lawyer and member of the Executive and Legislative Councils.
 He ran as a candidate in the first elections for Chief Executive of Hong Kong following the transfer of Hong Kong's sovereignty to China in 1997.